larygwil/fontypython/branches/layoutchange/htmldev/help.md

 <a name="info"></a>
 User Fonts Info
 ===
-* Your **fontypython** directory is: {STATS_1}&nbsp;(This is where all your Pogs are stored.)
+* Your **fontypython** directory, where all your pogs are kept, is: {STATS_1}
 * You **user fonts** directory is: {STATS_2}

   (If there is a dot in front (like .fonts) it means the directory is "hidden".
 You might not see it in your file manager.)

-  Whatever it's called and wherever it is, any fonts listed in that directory are "installed" and your apps will be able to use them.
+  Whatever it's called and wherever it is, any fonts listed in here are "installed".
 Fonty's job is to shuttle fonts in and out of here so you don't have to.

   If your fonts are not working, it may be that you don't have a user fonts directory.
 You'll have to search around and figure it out.